-Total annual commercial electricity use has increased by 69%11 from 29 million to 60 million units (kWh) over the decade 2016-07 to 2016-17.
-Average electricity use per meter and total electricity consumption increased in the commercial sector over the last six years, from 2011-12 to 2016-17.
-New commercial sector meter connections reached a peak in 2010-11 and then decreased to 2016-17, to be less than 2006-07 levels.
+Total commercial annual electricity use has increased by 26% from 33 million to 43 million units (kWh) over a decade (2006-07 to 2016-17).
+Average electricity use per meter increased in the commercial sector from 2009-10 to 2016-17, indicating that regardless of the growth in commercial connections, which resulted in net growth of three commercial connections, electricity consumption per business has steadily increased.